Get to Know the Life under the Skin of Iranian Bazaars

-There’ alway a part of the bazaars in Iran that is for selling foodstuff.
+There’s always a part of the bazaars in Iran that is for selling foodstuff.
 Some sell food and some sell items for eating.
-Both are interesting to see as you will learn a lot about what people eat at home or in the restaurants.
+Both are interesting to see as you will learn a lot about what people eat at home or in restaurants.

 If you go shopping in the bazaar or plan to have your business there, you will need to eat after some time.
 Bazaars are such large areas that you cannot easily get out of them just to eat and come back.
 This will not be practically ideal.
 Therefore, you have to eat inside the bazaars.

-At particular parts of some Iranian bazaars, there are some of these shopkeepers working.
-These are some tradesmen who sell animals that people keep as pets like nightingale, parrots, myna birds, etc. On the other hand, some sell living animals who are soon slaughtered to be eaten like geese, chickens, quails, turkeys, ducks, etc.
+In particular parts of some Iranian bazaars, there are some of these shopkeepers working.
+These are some tradesmen who sell animals that people keep as pets like nightingales, parrots, myna birds, etc. On the other hand, some sell living animals that are soon slaughtered to be eaten like geese, chickens, quails, turkeys, ducks, etc.

 Find Life in Iranian Bazaars

-The people working at Iranian bazaars play major roles in politics, economy and social activities of the society.
-They are the traditional supporters of economy.
-They can raise fund for particular causes and they can ban laws, products, etc to block some new trends appearing in the entire country.
+The people working at Iranian bazaars play major roles in politics, the economy, and the social activities of society.
+They are the traditional supporters of the economy.
+They can raise funds for particular causes and they can ban laws, products, etc to block some new trends from appearing in the entire country.

 Find Life in Iranian Shopping Malls!

 You may wonder why I’m taking you to an entirely different world – modern shopping malls in Iran!
 That’s a reality, which cannot be denied.
 You can find a lot of such modern centers.
 Cities are growing larger and larger.
 Therefore, it’s not practical to buy only in the traditional bazaars.
-They turn to be time-consuming and people will have to go long distances, spend a lot of time to buy some items that can be easily bought in a shopping center at their neighborhoods.
+They turn out to be time-consuming and people will have to go long distances and spend a lot of time buying some items that can be easily bought in a shopping center in their neighborhoods.

 You cannot find traditional bazaars’ variety in shopping malls.
 They are imitations of western countries’ malls.
 Modern life has dictated its rules in large cities.
 You find coffee shops and restaurants (not teahouses) in these modern places.
 You find some of the latest clothing items offered by fashion brands.
 Even some of these centers are supplied with supermarkets, large and small.

-The new middle class people and young generation, of course, prefer to go shopping in these places.
+The new middle-class people and the young generation, of course, prefer to go shopping in these places.
 They don’t feel the need to go to some of those traditional communities or buy from those traditional guilds.
 However, their needs are answered with what’s available to them.